 Server benchmark testing succeeds or fails on the IT staff's approach to the process.

 IT professionals have always relied on benchmarks to gauge performance in the data center.
 But server benchmarks are only as accurate as the people who use them and the measurement circumstances.
 Too often, the wrong benchmarks are deployed, they don't reflect real operating conditions, or they are deployed carelessly or for the wrong reasons.
-Follow these five key steps when
+Follow these five key steps when working with server benchmarks.

 1. Lay out your server benchmark goals